 Simple Brands Are Easier to Understand

 Just as it helps to simplify your marketing message, it pays to simplify your brand.
-Simple brands are much easier for customers to understand.

-Marketers often inherit this problem – a cluttered closet chock full of brands, sub-brands and product names.
+Marketers often inherit this problem – a cluttered closet chock full of brands, sub-brands, and product names.
 Sometimes all these brands have become a jumble, which makes no sense when seen through the eyes of customers.

 That’s when you need simple brands.